workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 Your app should be ready for this and do not crash if any folder is read/write protected.

-.NET 6 is not crushing inside a sandbox only if it's published with single file option enabled.
+.NET 6 apps will not crash inside a sandbox only if it's published with single file option enabled.
 Example:

 `dotnet publish src/MyApp.csproj -c Release -f net6.0 -r osx-x64 --self-contained true -p:PublishSingleFile=true`